a-sumo/self-study/README.md

 # self-study

-This repository contains assignment answers notes and code from courses I've taken on my own.
+This repository contains assignment answers, notes and code from courses I've taken on my own.